idrisfab/notebook-demos/README.md

-# notebook-demos
+# Notebook Demonstration
-Repo to store random notebooks
+Just a demonstration